whitequark/parser/README.md

 * [Rewriting][rewriting] support.
 * Parsing error recovery.
 * Improved [clang-like][] diagnostic messages with location information.
-* Written in pure Ruby, runs on MRI 1.8.7 or >=1.9.2, JRuby and Rubinius in 1.8 and 1.9 mode.
+* Written in pure Ruby, runs on MRI >=2.0.0, JRuby and Rubinius (and historically, all versions of Ruby since 1.8)
 * Only one runtime dependency: the [ast][] gem.
 * [Insane][insane-lexer] Ruby lexer rewritten from scratch in Ragel.
 * 100% test coverage for Bison grammars (except error recovery).